How to Apply for Undergraduate Studies

 If you are a first-year applicant and you have already taken SAT or ACT examinations, you may voluntarily submit your official scores to strengthen your application.
 Our SAT institutional code is 0866 and our ACT institutional code is 5295.

-To submit official transcripts from your school or paper recommendation letters, please use one of the following postal address:
+Submit official transcripts from your school or paper recommendation letters using the following postal address:

 The American University of Paris